dydxprotocol/solo/docs/api.md

 ### GET `/v1/standard-actions`

 Description:
 Get the standard actions for a particular user.
+This applies to both solo and perpetual actions.

 Query Params: